 - Moving enough air in the bathroom:

-Now, to prevent molds in your bathroom, you need correctly working bath fans/vent.
+Now, to prevent molds in your bathroom, you need correctly working bath fans/vents.
 Your fans might not be working efficiently if the moisture is not eliminated in a maximum of 10 minutes.
 While selecting a bathroom fan, check its cubic feet per minute effectiveness and compare it with your bathroom size.
 You can also consult a professional to get an idea of the right size of fan for your bathroom.

 - Humidity sensing fans are better in controlling mold growth:

 Window molding and trim in bathrooms are prevalent issues.
 It is usually a result of excess humidity that stays in the bathroom for a long time.
 To reduce the burden of cleaning those windows every time, you can opt for humidity sensing fans.
 These fans switch on and off automatically as the moisture level rises in the bathroom.
 It is a better alternative to the manual fans that you have to manually turn on and off.